wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 Jekyll is written in Ruby, an interpreted programming language used for science, AI, software and web development, where Ruby is very popular with the Framework Ruby on Rails.

 To kick started with Jekyll the very first step is to download and install Ruby in your computer.
-You can find the latest version for your operational system on the official Ruby's website.
+You can find the latest version for your operational system on the [official Ruby's website](https://www.ruby-lang.org/).

-Click here to download the latest version of Ruby for your operational system.
+[Click here](https://www.ruby-lang.org/en/downloads/) to download the latest version of Ruby for your operational system.

 With Ruby installed in your computer, it is time to work in some commands.
 Open your terminal, shell or command prompt and jump into Desktop folder.
 CD Desktop

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/003-cmd.png)

-1. Use the following command to install Jekyll and Bundle: `gem install bundle jekyll`

-Wait for the download and installation to complete.
+1. Use the following command to install Jekyll and Bundle: `gem install bundle jekyll` and wait for the download and installation to complete.

-2. Use the following command to create a Jekyll project: `jekyll new my-blog`
+2. Use the following command to create a Jekyll project: `jekyll new my-blog`.
 This will create a new folder named my-blog in your desktop.
 Now jump into the folder with the command `CD my-blog`.

-3. Use the following command to see files created by Jekyll: `dir` or `ls` (Mac or Linux)
+3. Use the following command to see files created by Jekyll: `dir` or `ls` (Mac or Linux).
 This will list all the files that Jekyll created in the folder.

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/004-cmd.png)

-4. Use the following command to build and serve Jekyll: `bundle exec jekyll serve --watch`
+Use the following command to build and serve Jekyll: `bundle exec jekyll serve --watch`

-Now Jekyll has built up your blog and is serving at the host http://localhost:4000/.
+Now Jekyll has built up your blog and is serving at the host [http://localhost:4000/](http://localhost:4000/).
 You can access this address with your browser to see your Jekyll blog built in your computer.

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/005-cmd.png)

 Jekyll is a static site generation that works with templates and markdowns, and to understand how to make changes and updates in our blog, we need to have a close look at the file system inside the folder `my-blog`.

 To perform any changes or make updates in your blog, I strongly advice an IDE of your preference.
-I am using Sublime Text, but you can pick the one you like most.
+I am using [Sublime Text](https://www.sublimetext.com/), but you can pick the one you like most.

 Open the folder `my-blog` in your IDE and that is what we see.